gui2de/lines/2-research-ethics/IRB.md

 # GU IRB study setup
 Before setting up your study in the IRB, review the IRB checklists on whether you need IRB review and what protocols your study falls under.

-1. Determine if you are conducting Human Research
+## Determine that you are conducting Human Research
-  - For this, use this [HRP-310 WORKSHEET](https://gumedstarirb.georgetown.edu/IRB/sd/Doc/0/DHI7P06EI6LKT74ITVUT24G8DD/GU-HRP-310%20-%20WORKSHEET%20-%20Human%20Research%20Determination%20PRE-2018.docx)
+For this, use this [HRP-310 WORKSHEET](https://gumedstarirb.georgetown.edu/IRB/sd/Doc/0/DHI7P06EI6LKT74ITVUT24G8DD/GU-HRP-310%20-%20WORKSHEET%20-%20Human%20Research%20Determination%20PRE-2018.docx)
-  - If you are not doing human research, you do not need to create any IRB record
+- If you are not doing human research, you do not need to create any IRB record and the following sections are irrelevant
-  - All cases of human research require you to create a record in the IRB system (whether for exemption or approval)
+- All cases of human research require you to create a record in the IRB system, whether for exemption or approval

-1. (if yes) Determine if your research is IRB exempt
+## Determine whether your research is IRB exempt
-  - For this, use this [HRP-312 WORKSHEET](https://gumedstarirb.georgetown.edu/IRB/sd/Doc/0/CR0L78CS2SO4V1KJ8RHP1JGK01/GU-HRP-312%20-%20WORKSHEET%20-%20Exemption%20Determination%20PRE-2018.docx)
+For this, use this [HRP-312 WORKSHEET](https://gumedstarirb.georgetown.edu/IRB/sd/Doc/0/CR0L78CS2SO4V1KJ8RHP1JGK01/GU-HRP-312%20-%20WORKSHEET%20-%20Exemption%20Determination%20PRE-2018.docx)
 - If your research is exempt, you will need a short study description instead of the full protocol template to attach with the study.
-  - The study description should include enough details to make the case that the research is exempt.
+The study description should include enough details to make the case that the research is exempt.
 An example of an approved study description for an IRB exemption can be found [here (COVID-19 Student Survey)](https://osf.io/h3qtp/).
+- If your research is not exempt, you will need to fill out the protocol template.

-1. Create a study record in the [GU-Medstar IRB System](https://gumedstarirb.georgetown.edu/)
+## Create a study record in the [GU-Medstar IRB System](https://gumedstarirb.georgetown.edu/)
 ![IRB New Study](img/irb_newstudy.png)
   - Refer to the section above to set up your account within the system if it isn't activated yet.
 You should be using your GU netid for login.
   - Click on Create New Study.
 The screenshot below shows you what you should have prepared to create the record